 - can have padding but not as cushioned as carpet

 All floors have their disadvantages, and I think the worst with carpet tiles is their unique look (although this can also be an advantage).
-They are kind of a like a carpet and hard floor hybrid.
-Which brings me to my next points, let’s compare carpet tiles vs a few other similar floors.
+They are kind of like a carpet and hard floor hybrid.
+This brings me to my next points, let’s compare carpet tiles vs a few other similar floors.

-Carpet tiles vs wall to wall carpet
+Carpet tiles vs wall-to-wall carpet

-Well, wall to wall is clearly more popular.
+Wall to wall is clearly more popular.
 At least for homes.

 Much of the advantages and disadvantages of tiles vs wall to wall are covered in the pros and cons, but let’s recap a few things: